wellingguzman/wellingguzman.com/public/notes/php-zero-equals-any-string.md

 $result = 0 == '1string';
 ```

-When there's an integer in one of the operands, PHP converts the second to integer.
-If it starts with a number, all the subsequent numbers will be returned when casting the string value to an integer.
+When there's an integer in one of the operands, PHP converts the other to an integer.
+If it starts with a number, all the subsequent numbers will be returned when casting the string value to an integer. `1string` will result in `1`, and `123string` will result in `123`.

-I spent sometime trying to figuring out why my code wasn't working.
-This could be avoided using the identical operator `===` or casting the integer value to string.
+I spent sometime trying to figure out why my code wasn't working.
+This could be avoided by using the identical operator `===`, or casting the integer value to string, rather the equal operator `==`.